singhv1shal/Offline-Coding/README.md

 ### Follow this image for better understanding :
 ![](WhatsApp%20Image%202020-04-20%20at%2019.01.54.jpeg)

+## Downloads txt file to mentioned path

-The output will be generated in a .txt file containing all problem statement from L to R .
+### The output will be generated in a .txt file containing all problem statement in the given range :